zzhangjii/learning-library/db-devops/CloudNative200.md

     ![](images/200/image031.1.9.png)

-- Log into the Client VM, open a terminal window and enter the following:
+- Using the terminal you opened to create the keys, run the following.
+If you closed the terminal, open a new one and cd into the keys directory.

+    (Remember to use the public IP of your MySQL instance.)

 ```
-ssh -i mysqlkey opc@129.144.152.131
+ssh -i labkey opc@129.144.152.131
 ********************************************************************************
 *                                 Welcome to                                   *
 *                             MySQL Cloud Service                              *